Charithra Chandran

 Charithra Surya Chandran (/tʃəˈriːθrə ˈtʃændræn/; born 17 January 1997) is a British actress.
-She is known for her roles in the Amazon spy thriller series Alex Rider (2021), the second series of the Netflix period drama Bridgerton (2022), the teen romantic comedy film How to Date Billy Walsh (2024) and action film Fight or Flight (2025).
+On television, she is known for her roles in the Amazon spy thriller Alex Rider (2021) and the Netflix series Bridgerton (2022) and One Piece (2026).
+Her films include How to Date Billy Walsh (2024) and Fight or Flight (2025).

 Early life and education

 Charithra was born in Perth, Scotland, the daughter of Tamil medical professionals.
 Her parents separated when she was two, and she left for India with her father where she stayed with her grandparents in Tamil Nadu.
 Upon returning to the UK when she was four, she went to school in Liverpool, England.
 She then boarded at Moreton Hall Preparatory School in Suffolk from six to eleven before settling down with her mother in Oxford for her teenage years whilst her father lived in Wales.